Isovariant homotopy theory and fixed point invariants: Preliminaries

+\begin{rem} An isovariant homotopy equivalence $f$ is in particular an isovariant weak equivalence, since $\imap(\Delta^\mathbf{H},f)$ is a homotopy equivalence for all $\mathbf{H}$. \end{rem}

 One drawback of the elementary model structure on $\itop$ is that not all $G$-manifolds are cofibrant.
 For example, the 2-sphere with a rotation action (sometimes denoted $S^\lambda$) is not cofibrant.
-In section \ref{sec-geom-model-str}, we give a more robust model structure for which all $G$-manifolds are cofibrant and fibrant.
-To define this model structure, we use the pushout-product of maps in $\topp$ with maps in $\itop$.
-We rely heavily on the relationship between pushout-products and pullback-homs described below to provide the geometric model structure on $\itop$.
+In section \ref{sec-geom-model-str}, we develop more robust homotopy theoretic tools for the isovariant category, with which $G$-manifolds are particularly well-behaved.
+In order to define the relevant classes of maps in section \ref{sec-geom-model-str}, we use the pushout-product of maps in $\topp$ with maps in $\itop$.
+We rely heavily on the relationship between pushout-products and pullback-homs described below.

 Let $\cC, \sD,$ and $\cE$ be categories with all small colimits, and let $\otimes:\cC \times \sD \to \cE$ be a colimit-preserving functor.
 Then the pushout-product of a map $f:K \to X$ in $\cC$ and $g:L \to Y$ in $\sD$ is the map $f \Box g$ in $\cE$ from the pushout of the first three terms in the following square to the final vertex.